DCCdelang/Seminars/README.md

 ### assignment_2b.py
 This file holds a function named `function_2b` which takes two string parameters.
-The output of this function is a dictionary with three keys: `L`, `U`, and `C`.
-The values for these keys are respectively are the first string in lower case, the second string in upper case and the combination of two strings.
+The output of this function is a dictionary with four keys and their respective values:
+* `L` - the first string in lower case
+* `U` - the second string in upper case
+* `C` - the concatenation of the two strings

 Try it out in your own terminal with the below example: